russelljjarvis/teiili/docs/scripts/Tutorials.md

 input_syn.add_mismatch(std_dict=mismatch_synap_param, seed=11)
 ```

-Once we run the simulation, we can visualize the parameter distribution across neurons
-and the effect of device mismatch on the EPSC and on the output membrane current Imem
+Once we run the simulation, we can visualize the effect of device mismatch on the EPSC and on the output membrane current Imem
-of five randomly selected neurons.
+of five randomly selected neurons:

 ```
 # Setting monitors: